HiTechGen/Ani2Cmd/README.md

 [Unavailable for a moment].

 # Feedback
->To submit your feedback please send your statement in the following link:
+>To submit your feedback please send your statement in the following social media link:

 • techlord4lyfans@gmail.com

 • https://www.facebook.com/hitechgen.hi

+>Add me on Discord.

+• HiTechGen#0234